Back to Basics: A Comparison of the Cocker Spaniel and the English Cocker Spaniel

 First, my apologies to the Cocker Spaniel breeders and owners in this country because I found in writing the article it was difficult going back and forth without being clear which breed I was covering.
 Therefore I took the liberty to use "American Cocker" and "English Cocker" throughout because my goal was to clearly distinguish between the two.

-Both standards call for a dog that is sturdy, compact, well-muscled, standing well up at the withers, having a deep chest with brisket to the elbow, and ribs well sprung for plenty of room for heart and lung development.
+Both breed standards call for a dog that is sturdy, compact, well-muscled, standing well up at the withers, having a deep chest with brisket to the elbow, and ribs well sprung for plenty of room for heart and lung development.
 This body structure defines the breed characteristics that are a must for hunters who need dogs that find, flush and retrieve game in rough terrain and heavy cover.
 When these little dogs work, they dive under and through the brush with purpose and drive.
 With that as a starting point, the English Cocker standard expressly states the dog should be "capable of covering ground effortlessly and penetrating dense cover to flush and retrieve game."
 While the American Cocker standard makes no specific mention of hunting style, one should remember that both breeds were bred for the same purpose, and the standards describe the characteristics that support that goal, yet define the nuances of breed type.

 Size, Proportion and Substance